About Doug Mentes, Esq.

 How Much Can Nonprofit Founders Pay Themselves?

-For nonprofit visionaries that aspire to dedicate themselves full time to their cause, they may be asking themselves, “How much can I pay myself?”
+Nonprofit visionaries who aspire to dedicate themselves full-time to their cause may ask themselves, “How much can I pay myself?”
 The law provides little guidance, only requiring that compensation be reasonable.
 But, even if your planned compensation is a reasonable salary under the law, you may face a more subjective check: the opinions of your nonprofit’s potential donors.
 How Much Is Too Much for Nonprofit Salaries?
-Noel Fleming has practiced law in Pennsylvania for …
+Noel Fleming has practiced law in Pennsylvania for more than 15 years, …

-Large-scale audits and lawsuits against nonprofits over executive compensation and misuse of funds garner a lot of media attention.
+Large-scale audits and lawsuits against nonprofits over executive compensation packages and misuse of funds garner a lot of media attention.
 Perhaps these events lead the public to believe enforcement is a risk for nonprofits they donate to.
-But the trends show that, in 2018, nonprofits are experiencing less enforcement overall due to issues of excessive compensation.
+However, the trends show that nonprofits are experiencing less enforcement of issues related to excessive compensation of chief executive officers or nonprofit board members.
 Who Enforces Nonprofit Compensation Requirements?
-“Nonprofit organizations are generally subject to two levels of review,” says Noel …
+“Nonprofit organizations are …

 Determining Reasonable Compensation for a Nonprofit Job

 Compensation for higher-level nonprofit employees is often an issue of concern for nonprofits.
-No one wants to see a nonprofit—many times organized as a public charity—take advantage of their donors and tax-exempt status.
+No one wants to see a nonprofit — many times organized as a public charity — take advantage of their donors and tax-exempt status.
 They don’t want to give the appearance it’s over-compensating its nonprofit executives.
 That may lead to donor complaints and possibly a decline in donations or funding.
-How can the nonprofit properly compensate its employees and avoid appearances of improper conduct? …
+How can the nonprofit properly compensate its employees and avoid appearances of improper …

 Should I Choose an S or C Corporation for My Small Business?

-Once a small business owner decides their business should incorporate, the decision-making is not complete.
-Included in that decision is which form of corporation and business structure should the owner choose.
+Once a small business owner decides their business should incorporate, the decision-making isn't over.
+The next critical step is to choose which form of corporation and business structure is best for them.
 S corp vs. C corp?
-By default, any business startup will form as a C Corporation under IRS rules.
-The business must designate to form as a subchapter S corporation by filing IRS Form 2553 – Election by a Small Business Corporation.
-The entity form is called an S corporation because the …
+By default, any business startup will form as a C corporation under IRS rules.
+The business must designate to form as a subchapter S corporation by filing IRS Form 2553–Election by a Small Business Corporation.
+The entity form is called an S corporation because the law …

 Should My Small Business Incorporate?

-Not all small businesses—defined as employing 500 or fewer employees—incorporate.
+Not all small businesses — defined as employing 500 or fewer employees — incorporate.
 Many remain sole proprietorships, which don’t require registration with the state of Ohio.
-In fact, the U.S. Small Business Administration reports that small businesses in the U.S. make up 99.9 percent of all businesses, and 80 percent of those small businesses have no employees.
-And for those businesses that have no employees, 86 percent are sole proprietorships.
+In fact, the U.S. Small Business Administration reports that small businesses in the U.S. make up 99.9% of all businesses, and 81.7% of those small businesses have no employees.
+And for those businesses that have no employees, 86.5% are sole proprietorships.
 Why Incorporate?
-The most widely agreed-to …
+The biggest benefit of incorporating is …

 That still allows for some lobbying by the organization but the IRS leaves many nonprofits in limbo with no clear definition of what constitutes a substantial part of their overall activities.
 If the organization slips up and is found to have conducted excessive lobbying activity, it can lose its tax-exempt status, resulting in all income being subject to tax.
-The 501(h) Election Instead of facing the uncertainty of the substantial activity test, nonprofits—other than private foundations and …
+The 501(h) Election Instead of facing the uncertainty of the substantial activity test, nonprofits — other than private foundations …

 Find top lawyers with confidence